kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 > The goal with Information retrieval is the efficient
->	recall of information that satisfies a user’s
+>	recall of information that satisfies a user's
 >	information need.